Digital Inclusion Strategy for Detroit

 Get information on your home and your neighborhood

-Know your city council member and your closest police officer
+Know your city council member

 of Americans cited digital